developermo-de/hackerMode/_posts/2016-03-28-supervisor-trees.markdown

 - daily
 ---

-Imagine applications crash multiple times every second but still work just fine.
+Imagine applications that crash multiple times every second but still work just fine.
 This may sound like a magical scenario but you're probably actually quite familiar with this.
 In fact, there's an entire programming philosophy called ['let it crash' programming][let-it-crash] And as I found out today, Erlang has [Supervisor Trees][st-docs] that help handle this magic.

 _Note: I'm not very familiar with distributed computing or with Erlang.
 This is my first real dive into this stuff.
 Please let me know about errors in my write-up when you see them ♥._